 Eventually, the whole operation collapsed.
 The tiny percentage of people still actually producing anything in the nightclub could no longer afford to pay for their own drinks, much less the drinks they were forced to buy for the bouncers’ supporters.
 The nightclub had to borrow money from other establishments, which was ironic because many of their creditors could only afford to lend because they didn’t have to pay for their own bouncers.
 However, these other establishments soon realized that they were never going to be paid back and ceased lending their money.
 The nightclub was forced to close.

 There was a lot of finger-pointing in the ensuing chaos.
 The customers now had no nightclub at all and their standard of living had dropped considerably.
 The affluent group argued that the bouncers should have been buying less drinks for the poor.
 The poor group argued that they should have been kicking less money back to the affluent.
 The bouncers themselves only had one suggestion: to hire more bouncers.
-This was obviously impossible since there wasn’t even enough money to pay the existing ones, but one could hardly expect an intelligent suggestion from a bouncer.
+This was obviously impossible since there wasn’t even enough money to pay the existing ones.

-After many long deliberations and debates, the customers came to the conclusion that every one of their problems had actually been caused by the bouncers and that they would be better off with no bouncers at all.
+After long deliberation and debate, the customers came to the conclusion that every one of their problems had actually been caused by the bouncers and they would be better off with no bouncers at all.
 So, they fired them and decided to provide security themselves.
 They reopened the nightclub and business immediately rebounded.
 There were now plenty of drinks for everyone and plenty of money to buy them with.
 And they lived happily ever after.